Why Am I Biting My Tongue in My Sleep?

 These are made from a special kind of plastic to provide a semi-custom fit.
 They’re softened with hot water and then adjusted to fit your mouth.
 They are available in most drugstores.

-Custom-Fit Mouth Guards
+Custom-Fit Night Guards